sheel-gandhi/kickstarter-analysis/README.md

    * Key idea of campaign could have been specified in just one or two words instead of a blurb.
 It can help in analysis and can assist in finding the "why" behind a success or failure

-   * Data on the marketing tools used to attract audience can also be added.
-Tools such as flyers, online campaigns, and radio/tv advertisements
+   * Data on what marketing tools were used to attract audience such as flyers, online campaigns, and radio/tv advertisements can be added.

    * Data on target audiences such as their age, income, profession.
 This can boost chances of a successful campaign